3and4/Leither/doc/GongShi-en.md

 ### IV.
 Structural Summary
 The overall plan of this paper can be summarized in the following key points.
-#### 9.1 Credential is the result of meaningful work.
+#### 9.1 Credit is the result of meaningful work.
 Value is created by work that is meaningful to others.
-Leither created the original credential system with the meaningful of work.
+System created the original credit system with meaningful work.
 Every quantum of credit corresponds to a piece of work result, so credit can be used to exchange for product and service.

 Comparatively, the meaningful work in block-chain is just bookkeeping, which is at lower end in the chain of value.
 #### 9.2 Interaction is based on credit
-Credit can endorse any transaction on network.
+Any online transaction can be endorsed with credit.
 The encryption system is a mechanism to prove user authentication and information.
 Miner pledges its credit to ensure the others that it will do a good job, otherwise be punished accordingly.

 With security deposit and arbitration mechanism, complicated smart contract can be implemented to support large scale interactions among multiple parties.
-All of these operations rely on the most basic PKI algorithm, even the cheapest devices are powerful enough to support.
-Comparatively, traditional block-chain depends on more and more on dedicated devices and squander expensive electricity.
+All of these operations rely on the most basic PKI algorithm, which even the cheapest devices are powerful enough to support.

+Comparatively, traditional block-chain depends more and more on dedicated devices and squander expensive electricity.
-#### 9.3 Completeness of time-space comes from synopsis and time sequence
+#### 9.3 The completeness of time-space comes from synopsis and time sequence
-Leither system defines a 160-bit account space to accommodate all possible accounts on a sparse Merkle.
+Leither system defines a 160-bit account space to accommodate all possible accounts on a sparse Merkle tree.
-All account information stored on leaf-node, and summarized bottom up to the root-node.
+All accounts information are stored on leaf nodes, and synopses are generated bottom up at each level to the root node.
 The state of the whole system can be represented by one synopsis.
-Time sequence is used to coordinate all the nodes, and record state of time-space at different stages.
+Time sequence is used to coordinate all of the nodes, and record state of time-space at different stages.
 Time sequence also solved CAP problem in distributed network.
 #### 9.4 Division of work and coordination improve processing power as a whole
 Network nodes can be partitioned into layers according to the scale of the network.
 Transaction data are saved on user nodes.
-Consensus is confirmed at branch nodes.
-Data synced network wide is tiny amount of synopses and summaries.
+Consensus is confirmed by branch nodes.
+Data that must be synced network wide is tiny amount of synopses and summaries.

 Network can be more stable and robust by adding proper number of backup nodes.
-Comparatively, in regular block-chain except large number of miners of PoW, all the bookkeeping is accomplished by all the nodes together, which greatly restricted network scale and throughput.
+Comparatively, in regular block-chain all of the bookkeeping is accomplished by all of the nodes together, which greatly restricted network scale and throughput.
 #### 9.5 Endorsement and shade of grey solves privacy problem
 ### X. Advantages of Leither compared with regular block-chain
 + Functionality